Clifford Odets: Theater

 From the start, Odets was relegated to small roles and understudying his Group colleagues.
 He understudied lead actor Luther Adler in the Group's production of John Howard Lawson's Success Story during the 1932–33 season.
 Much to Odets's frustration, Adler never missed a performance, but he gained much knowledge of the playwriting craft by standing in the wings and listening to the play.
 Odets credited Lawson with giving him an understanding of the potential theatrical power of colloquial language.
 With time on his hands and at Clurman's urging he began to try his own hand at writing plays.

 Odets's earliest plays were an autobiographical piece, 910 Eden Street, and one about his hero, Beethoven, with the working title Victory.
 Clurman dismissed both as juvenilia but encouraged Odets to continue writing, while steering him toward familiar milieus.
 In late 1932, Odets began writing a play about a middle-class Jewish family in the Bronx, initially called I Got the Blues.
 He worked diligently on this play, sharing drafts of it with Clurman and promising parts to his fellow actors—often the same parts.
 While at Green Mansions, its 1933 summer rehearsal venue in Warrensburg, New York, the Group performed Act II of the play, soon to be retitled Awake and Sing!, for other camp residents.
 The audience was enthusiastic but the Group's leadership, Strasberg in particular, still opposed producing it.

 Until his debut as a playwright, Odets continued to train as an actor with the Group at its various summer rehearsal headquarters in the Connecticut countryside and upstate New York.
 In addition to Brookfield Center and Green Mansions, these venues included Dover Furnace in Dutchess County (1932) and a large house in the Catskill village of Ellenville (1934).
 The Group spent the summer of 1936 at Pine Brook Country Club in Fairfield County, Connecticut.
 Its final summer retreat was at Lake Grove, in Smithtown, New York, in 1939.
-Odets's Group training under Strasberg's tutelage was essential to his development as a playwright.
+Odets's exposure to Strasberg's philosophy was essential to his development as a playwright.
 He said in an interview late in life, "My chief influence as a playwright was the Group Theatre acting company, and being a member of that company ...
 And you can see the Group Theatre acting technique crept right into the plays."